 In 3rd & 4th grades, students follow a curriculum based on seven core Jewish values – teshuva (return), b’tzelem Elohim (honoring the image of God), gevurah (strength), achrayut (responsibility), hakarat hatov (gratitude), koach hadibbur (power of speech), and shalom (peace).
 3rd graders study these values through the lens of “family” and 4th graders study them through the lens of “self.”
 Through these values and lenses, students explore Jewish text, history, prayer, holidays, community, and more.

-In 5th grade, students continue to apply their knowledge and insights from 3rd and 4th grade as they learn about Jewish life cycle events and the Biblical wilderness narrative.
+In 5th grade, students continue to apply their knowledge and develop their ways of thinking from 3rd and 4th grade as they explore the cycle of Jewish life.
+Through a variety of projects and activities, they learn about the traditions, rituals, and moments that mark growth in our community.

 Hebrew

 There are two components to our Hebrew program – a Sunday morning class, separate from students’ Judaics class, and a midweek session.
 All midweek Hebrew will take place online.
-Students will be able to choose either small group learning that meets with one of our Hebrew teachers or 1:1 Hebrew tutoring.
+Students in 4th and 5th grade will be able to choose either small group learning that meets with one of our Hebrew teachers or 1:1 Hebrew tutoring.

 The levels below are a broad guideline.
 We welcome students at any Hebrew and grade level and will do everything we can to help them feel comfortable and confident in their Hebrew learning.

-Students in Hebrew I (typically third grade) can expect to learn letter and vowel recognition as well as basic decoding skills.
+Students in Hebrew I (typically third grade) can expect to learn letter and vowel recognition, basic decoding skills, and foundational blessings and prayers, such as Bar’chu, Sh’ma, Havdalah blessings, and blessings over food.

-Students in Hebrew III (typically fifth grade) can expect to learn Sh’ma/V’ahavtah, Mi Chamocha, Avot v’Imahot, G’vurot, and K’dusha.
+Students in Hebrew III (typically fifth grade) can expect to focus on the Amidah – Avot v’Imahot, G’vurot, K’dusha, Birchot Shalom – Aleinu, and Kaddish, following the lifecycle events learned in Judaics class.

 Chalutzim (Pioneers) - 6th & 7th Grade